manuelsalamino/manuelsalamino/README.md

 - 🌱 I’m currently learning how to get prepared for a job interview
 - :musical_note: I listen a lot of music
 - :running: I do a lot of sport
-- :cocktail: I worked as barman in wedding and birthday parties during my bachelor degree
+- :cocktail: I worked as bartender in wedding and birthday parties during my bachelor degree